tjelvar-olsson/biologists-guide-to-computing/source/how-to-think-like-a-computer.rst

 exiting the loop is not defined, or it cannot be reached, the loop will keep cycling forever in what is termed an "infinite loop".

+Below is a basic C program illustrating a while loop.
+The loop terminates when the integer ``i`` is no longer less than 3.

 .. code-block:: C
-   :caption: Basic C program illustrating a while loop.
-The loop terminates
-             when the integer ``i`` is no longer less than 3.
+   :linenos:

    int main () {
       int i = 0;